Follow this link for info about the review system. 1 = Terrible, 5 = Awesome!

 A total of four Space Spartans box variants have been documented.

 There are at least three versions of the Space Spartans box.
 Two of these are subtly different, and I have a theory as to the origin of the differences.
 First, you'll see the images of the back side of the box.
 Can you spot the differences between the two on the right?
-Special credit to humblejack for making me aware of those two variants, and for donating the original box.
+Special credit to humblejack for reporting about those two variants, and for donating the original box.

 The difference is the appearance of the Mattel 'Running Men' logo on the G1 revision.
 In my experience, the G1 version is much more common.
 The working theory is that Space Spartans was originally coming on the scene around the same time that Imagic (and others) started producing Intellivision games, in 1982.
 After that time, I suspect that the Mattel 'Running Men' logo, which intones that only Mattel's cartridges offered the best performance and by implication, compatibility and games for the system.
 In other words:

 "Don't get those games from those non-Mattel companies!"

 Finally, the French-Canadian version put information on the top and bottom flaps (not pictured) as well as the game title on the 'open' side of the box.

 A total of four Space Spartans manual variants have been documented.